About the eCatalogue

 Prefix is usually abbreviated initials.
 For example, records of local authorities always have a reference beginning with the letters ‘LA’

-A prefix of letters is followed by a forward slash and the remainder of the reference number (for example: FIN/....)
+A prefix of letters is followed by a forward slash and the rest of the reference number (for example: FIN/....)

 Privately deposited archives